jmcook1186/RemoteIceSurfaceAnalyser/README.md

 ### Hardware

 The computational requirements of this script vary depending upon which functions are toggled on/off.
 We have been tried to keep as much of the processing out of memory as possible, only loading arrays when unavoidable.
 We have also made extensive use of Dask for distributing the work over the available processing cores, so significant acceleration will be experienced when this software is run of machines with more available cores.
 We have been using a Microsoft Azure Linux Data Science Machine with 72 processing cores (ID = Fs72).
 The cost for this virtual machine is ~£3/hour.
+On the Fs72 VM it takes just over 21 hours to process 1 year's worth of imagery (6 tiles, JJA, all processing options toggled ON, including uploading results to blob storage).
 Once the main processing had been achieved we continued to use an Azure VM for the data analysis but since we had less need for large multi-core processing we resized to a 16 core E16s which cost ~90p/hour.
 Maintaining a smaller VM rather than doing the data analysis locally was preferred because of much easier and faster access to the large amount of output data (2.4 TB) stored remotely in Azure storage blobs.
 By far the most time consuming step in the pipeline is the uploading of output data to blob storage, the slowest part of the actual processing pipeline is the radiative transfer model inversion.

 ### Environment